kayo-campos/X-SUNIT/README.md

 ## And what about using the API?

-I tried to strict follow the REST pattern, so, in topics:
+I tried to strictly follow the REST pattern, so, in topics:

 ### Survivors